mingh2/SurvivalOfTheFittest/docs/status.md

 <img src="Pseudocode.png" width="50%">

 As shown in the pseudocode shown above, the experience <previous_state, previous_action, reward, current_state> is stored each time the agent made a move.
 To implement this function, we use a list (will probably change to deque in the future) to memory the past experience.
-Once an episode is ended, a small batch of random experience is retrieved from the list and we use stochastic gradient descent to update the weights of Neutral Network based on these experiences.
-This method can not only help our agent avoiding local minium but also improve and stable the agent's performance since the reward for each state is discrete instead of continuous.
+Once an episode is ended, a small batch of random experience is retrieved from the list, and we use stochastic gradient descent to update the weights of Neutral Network based on these experiences.
+This method can not only help our agent avoiding local minimum but also improve and stable the agent's performance since the reward for each state is discrete instead of continuous.

 ## Evaluation